ddabapps/duse/README.md

 ### General use

 When you need to know what unit scope a unit belongs to, enter the unit's name in the _Name of unit_ edit box in the main window.
-Click _Find unit scope(s)_ and the names of any unit scopes containing a unit of that name will appear in the list box below.
-Selecting the unit scope name you want then clicking _Copy Full Name_ puts the fully specified unit name on the clipboard ready for pasting into your code.
+Click _Find unit scope(s)_ (or press _Ctrl+U_) and the names of any unit scopes containing a unit of that name will appear in the list box below.
+Selecting the unit scope name you want then clicking _Copy Full Name_ (or pressing _Ctrl+C_) puts the fully specified unit name on the clipboard ready for pasting into your code.

 You will sometimes see a unit scope named `<no unit scope>`.
 That's just a dummy that indicates that the unit exists outside any unit scope.
 When the `<no unit scope>` is selected clicking _Copy Full Name_ simply puts the unqualified unit name on the clipboard.